mnot/I-D/rfc5988bis/draft.md

 # Internationalisation Considerations

-Target IRIs may need to be converted to URIs in order to express them in serialisations that do not support IRIs.
+Link targets may need to be converted to URIs in order to express them in serialisations that do not support IRIs.
 This includes the Link HTTP header.

 Similarly, the anchor parameter of the Link header does not support IRIs, and